drts01/notes/stackedit/az.md

 	* Gain more customers by reaching out to SecEng to demonstrate how they can approve and deny policy exceptions through git.
 * **Result**: (Improved UX) Simplified management of the infrastructure, which customers did not know they needed.
 	* Lowered cost and improved security posture for service teams.
-	* Improved visibility for SecEng
+	* Empowered SecEng with visability and
 		* Expanded user base (new customer).
 	* Improved relationships with customers enabling being able to suggest features rather than waiting for requirements.